Georgia Industrial Vegetation Management & South Carolina Weed Control Services Near Me Contact

 As a railroad track right of way manager or switchyard facilities supervisor, it is essential to have an effective vegetation control and specifically, a kudzu eradication program, in place.
 By using both mechanical and chemical control methods, and following optimal timing for herbicide treatments, you can effectively control kudzu on commercial property you’re responsible for and prevent it from causing damage to your infrastructure.

 While herbicides on the market today may not completely eradicate kudzu with a single application, our industrial vegetation management experts recommend specific active ingredients for strategically timed repeat treatments to effectively kill younger, smaller growth, when it’s most susceptible to herbicide effects.
-It's important to note that older kudzu growth may require several years of herbicide treatment for complete eradication, and consistent application during the growing season is crucial for optimal results.
+It's important to note that older kudzu growth may require several years of herbicide treatment for complete eradication, and consistent application during the growing season is crucial for results.

 It's also important to identify the location of older plants after the initial treatment and if possible mechanically remove them and/or treat them using the cut stump method with a special oil based mixture of herbicide.
+This can be done anytime of the year, and is particularly effective in winter.

 For railroad rights of way, kudzu can be particularly problematic as it can quickly overtake the tracks and obstruct visibility.
 Proper vegetation management is essential for maintaining safe and efficient rail operations.
 Trust VegClear's industrial vegetation management experts to provide effective kudzu control solutions for your business.
 Contact us today to learn more.